TimoBakx/ai-journaling-template/README.md

-# 📚 AI-Powered Journalling & Personal Growth System
+# 📚 AI-Powered journaling & Personal Growth System

-A structured system for personal and professional development through daily journalling with AI support.
+A structured system for personal and professional development through daily journaling with AI support.
 This template helps you make growth visible, recognize patterns and capture meaningful reflections.

 There is also a [Dutch version](https://github.com/TimoBakx/ai-journaling-template-nl).

 ## 🎯 Purpose

-This journalling system is designed to:
+This journaling system is designed to:
 - **Track personal and professional growth** through structured reflection
 - **Preserve insights** from daily experiences, conversations and learning moments
 - **Recognize patterns** in your thinking, behavior and development